kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Pod_to_pod_communications/transcript.md

 That's actually possible thanks to Kubernetes DNS along with creating Service Objects.
 We'll cover how that's done in the next couple of videos.

+That's it for this video, see you in the next one.